 Advisory ethics opinions are not binding.

-counsel in New York City but plans to handle a limited number of legal matters on monthly
+general counsel in New York City but plans to handle a limited number of legal matters on

-visits to Florida, may continue to maintain an office in the suite of his present firm and to
+monthly visits to Florida, may continue to maintain an office in the suite of his present firm and

 Chairman MacDonald stated the opinion of the committee:

-matters and matters of importance to long standing clients.
-In other words, for all
+to handle pending matters and matters of importance to long standing clients.
+In other words, for

-practical purposes this member of The Florida Bar will serve as a full-time
+all practical purposes this member of The Florida Bar will serve as a full-time corporate